By Shannon Sullivan, Arlington, Va.

 Later that year, language was added to the decision Brown Vs. Board Of Education that read that communities were to desegregate their schools “with all deliberate speed.”

-On June 5, 1968, Robert Kennedy learned that he had been nominated as the democratic candidate for President, just months after the death of his brother, John Fitzgerald Kennedy had been captured on film.
+On June 5, 1968, Robert Kennedy learned that he had been nominated as the Democratic candidate for President, just months after the death of his brother, John Fitzgerald Kennedy had been captured on film.
 It was an assassin’s bullet that hit Robert Kennedy just after midnight in the Ambassador Hotel, as he exited the ballroom through the kitchen.

-While there are theories about whether or not there was one assassin or two, it cannot be disputed that Kennedy was photographed in the arms of a 17-year old bus boy named Juan Romero, a Mexican immigrant who later confessed that he traded tasks with his co-workers to meet his role model that evening.
-He’d been the subject of much discrimination at work, and was inspired by Kennedy’s plans for The United States.
+While there are theories about whether or not there was one assassin or two, it cannot be disputed that Kennedy was photographed in the arms of a 17-year old busboy named Juan Romero, a Mexican immigrant who later confessed that he traded tasks with his co-workers to meet his role model that evening.
+He’d been the subject of much discrimination at work and was inspired by Kennedy’s plans for The United States.

 The politician was bleeding from the head as Romero supported him and offered prayers of comfort to his idol, who died 26 hours later.
 Bill Eppridge, a photojournalist who was assigned to cover the campaign captured the image.
 In 2004, Eppridge said, “It went through my mind not to take the picture, but this was history.”

 Hubert Humphrey replaced Robert Kennedy as the democratic nominee for President, who was unable to defeat Richard Nixon.
-After Robert Kennedy’s assassination the United States Secret Service provided protection to presidential candidates.
+After Robert Kennedy’s assassination, the United States Secret Service provided protection to presidential candidates.

 In 2002, the face of another woman caught the attention of the world.
-Sharbat Gula, thought to be 29, was found in the mountains of Pakistan, some 17 years after an image of her piercing green eyes turned the attention of world to the plight of refugees.
-Known since June 1985 as simply, “The Afghan Girl,” orphaned at six due to a Soviet bombing, her grandmother lead her on foot to various camps in Pakistan.
-She had never been photographed since that visit, and was surprised that millions had seen her photo.
+Sharbat Gula, thought to be 29, was found in the mountains of Pakistan, some 17 years after an image of her piercing green eyes turned the attention of the world to the plight of refugees.
+Known since June 1985 as simply, “The Afghan Girl,” orphaned at six due to a Soviet bombing, her grandmother leads her on foot to various camps in Pakistan.
+She had never been photographed since that visit and was surprised that millions had seen her photo.

-By examining patterns in her irises, the part of the eye that are a brilliant green, an ophthalmologist in Pakistan and a forensic examiner for the Federal Bureau of Investigation in Washington, D.C., confirmed that the girl in the image was Sharbat Gula.
+By examining patterns in her irises, the part of the eye that is a brilliant green, an ophthalmologist in Pakistan and a forensic examiner for the Federal Bureau of Investigation in Washington, D.C., confirmed that the girl in the image was Sharbat Gula.
 Her request to help girls, like her own, to receive a proper education resulted in the founding of a $1,000,000 project now called the Afghan Children’s Fund.

 Class discussion.
 Ask students to examine each of the photographs described in this lesson.
 What components of the image stand out?
 Is there a sign of weakness or strength?
 Does the image appear posed?
 Think about why the image was taken from the angle the photographer chose.
 Does it bring the viewer closer the subject?
 Are there details in the image that tell more of the story?
 Which elements bring up new questions?